tarbib/beautiful-jekyll/_posts/2017-06-17-qr-codes-are-so-convenient-periooood.md

 ## Follow brands
 In the West, you see follow us on Facebook/ Twitter / Instagram with a full link or a @username.
 In China, it is very common to see QR code for each social networks, ususally Wechat or Weibo as the western ones are blocked.

-## Download app from websites (huijiachifan)
+## Download app from websites
 In China, we do not have the Play Store preinstalled on Android phones which can be really annoying but a common way to download app is to scan a QR code on the company website.
+See on this [website](http://www.jiashuangkuaizi.com/) then hover on 下载APP on the right corner qnd you will see!

+Still thinking QR codes have no use except stinging your eyes Chris??